Sampling the World

 History: An Analog Road to the Digital World

 Our world is inherently analog.
-All the naturally occurring information is in form of analog signal or waves.
-The sound waves carrying generated by our voice box as we speak or the optical signals perceived by our eyes, carry information in a continuous fabric of time and space, hence are analog.
-The nature of analog signals inspired various early techniques for recording and transmission of the information.
+All naturally occurring information is in the form of analog signals or waves.
+The sound waves generated by our voice box as we speak or the optical signals perceived by our eyes carry information in a continuous fabric of time and space, hence are analog.
+The nature of analog signals inspired various early techniques for recording and transmission of information.

 sine_wave